laze1ee/Reduce/README.md

-## List and Vector
+### Intro

 In the Scheme programming language, various high-level data structures, including stacks, heaps, and trees, can be easily constructed via using list or vector contains primitive data types.
+List and vector on the basis of ensuring the concision of the data type, they also have some high-level features.

-Within my functional language project, implemented in Java, a specific subproject Reduce that focuses on the implementation of list and vector.
+Within my functional language project, implemented in Java, a subproject Reduce that focuses on the implementation of list and vector.
 To avoid naming conflicts, the term "lot" is used for list, and "few" is used for vector.
 I made some classes `Pair` for list, utilizing the primitive array type `Object[]` for vector.
 The code is capable of detecting and correctly printing circular